vnck/vnck.github.io/index.markdown

 I write mostly about experiences within technological and/or urban systems.
 I will be completing my M.Sc. in Urban Science, Planning and Policy @ SUTD in August this year.

-I'm currently 🔍 [looking for roles](https://www.linkedin.com/in/vnck/) in data science or urban research!
+I'm currently 🔍 [looking for roles](https://www.linkedin.com/in/vnck/) in data science and urban research!

 ---